 Save Time, Money and Stress.
 We know you have already lost time, most likely money, and have suffered stress because of your personal injury.
 Your time is important and valuable.
 Let Lebovitz Law Group take it from here; we will fight hard to quickly get results for your case, while you focus on your recovery.

 LLG prides itself on being trustworthy and dependable.
 At an incredibly difficult time for you, LLG will relieve the burden of navigating the legal process to recovery.

 Our No-Fee Pledge

-At Lebovitz Law Group, we offer free, no obligation consultations.
+At Lebovitz Law Group, we offer free, no-obligation consultations.
 If we accept your retention of our firm, we will finance your case costs.
-We handle all communications with the insurance companies, their adjusters and lawyers.
 We only get paid when we obtain a favorable settlement or verdict in your case, and we stand by that promise.